-15.8.3.
+18.8.3.
 Deploying an egress router pod in redirect mode

 In redirect mode, an egress router pod sets up iptables rules to redirect traffic from its own IP address to one or more destination IP addresses.
-Client pods that need to use the reserved source IP address must be modified to connect to the egress router rather than connecting directly to the destination IP.
+Client pods that need to use the reserved source IP address must be configured to access the service for the egress router rather than connecting directly to the destination IP.
+You can access the destination service and port from the application pod by using the curl command.
+For example: